dsmsavds/dsmsavds/README.md

 <details>
   <summary>Listing of projects</summary>

-  > Thereare some projects, I am working on
+  > There are some projects, I am working on

 * Personal projects
   * 🔗 Que (antinuke discord bot)-> [private]